williamge/carrizo-pathtracer/Readme.md

 - **UML - Class.png** : A UML Class diagram for the project, right now it is a bit out of date.
 - **vecmat.[cpp/h]** : Vector math definitions for the project, simple stuff like defining a 3D vector and the equivalent operations.

-The project uses the *CImg* library for image processing tasks, a copy of this library is included with the project. *CImg* requires the pthread library and *X11* or *GDI* to be available for the compilation of the program. *libpng* and *zlib* is required for saving and loading image files. *cmath* is required by the program, for obvious math reasons.
+The project uses the *CImg* library for image processing tasks, a copy of this library is included with the project. *CImg* requires the pthread library and *X11* or *GDI* to be available for the compilation of the program. *libpng* and *zlib* is required for saving and loading image files.

+The *Open Asset Importing Library* is used to import 3D assets into the program, it must be linked and included to the program, a copy is not supplied.

+*cmath* is required by the program, for obvious math reasons.

 ###List of things implemented
 - Basic backend for rendering
 - BVH creation
 - BVH traversal
 - Ray intersection
+- Importing models/assets by file

 ###Next steps to take
 - Unit tests
-- Hook up the asset importer so there's something to see
+- Materials and shading